bakaphp/kanvas-doc/users.md

 ## Update User

 The method `updateUserData` allows you to update a user in the Kanvas ecosystem.
-It receive the user's ID and a [UpdateUserParams](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/users.ts#L121) interface.
+It recieves the user's ID and a [UpdateUserParams](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/users.ts#L121) interface.
 It returns a [UserData](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/users.ts#L86) interface.

 ```js
 Kanvas.users.updateUserData(